krahets/hello-algo/docs-en/chapter_computational_complexity/iteration_and_recursion.md

     }
     ```

-In `while` loops, since the steps of initializing and updating condition variables are independent of the loop structure, **it has more degrees of freedom than `for` loops**.
+**The `while` loop is more flexible than the `for` loop**.
+In a `while` loop, we can freely design the initialization and update steps of the condition variable.

-For example, in the following code, the condition variable $i$ is updated twice per round, which is not convenient to implement with a `for` loop.
+For example, in the following code, the condition variable $i$ is updated twice in each round, which would be inconvenient to implement with a `for` loop:

 === "Python"